About Secrecy and Society

 Articles submitted to Secrecy and Society may undergo two types of review: one is double blind where the reviewer does not know who the author is, and vice versa.
 Only editors will know who the author is before publication.
-Each manuscript, if initially accepted, will be reviewed by up to three reviewers.
-Each reviewer will complete a review form along with the review.
+Each manuscript, if initially accepted, will be reviewed by up to four reviewers.
+Each reviewer will complete a written review.

 The second type of review is more direct and transparent.
 Referee reports are generated where reviewers waive their anonymity and volunteer to correspond directly with the author on their submission.

 Secrecy and Society's peer review guidelines explain our peer review process, guidelines for contesting decisions, and correcting any errors post-publication.